 Do order: Grilled, steamed, or stir-fried lean meat or veggies, edamame, cucumber salad, hot and sour or wonton soup, tea, low-sodium soy sauce.

-Stay away from: Fried or crispy anything, tempura, peanut sauce, sweet and sour, regular soy sauce.
+Avoid: Fried or crispy anything, tempura, peanut sauce, sweet and sour, regular soy sauce.

 Do order: Thin-crust pizza with less cheese and more vegetables, antipasto with vegetables, pasta (whole wheat if possible) with tomato sauce and vegetables, grilled lean meats, tomato-based soup.

-Stay away from: Thick crust or butter crust pizzas, extra cheese, meat lovers’ pizzas, garlic bread, antipasto with meat, meat lasagna, mozzarella sticks, cream- or butter-based sauces.
+Avoid: Thick crust or butter crust pizzas, extra cheese, meat lovers’ pizzas, garlic bread, antipasto with meat, meat lasagna, mozzarella sticks, cream- or butter-based sauces.

 Do order: Regular or junior-sized lean meats (like roast beef, chicken breast, lean ham), whole-grain breads, vegetables, mustard.

-Stay away from: Fatty meats, tuna salad, bacon, meatballs, cheese, mayo, white bread, croissants, biscuits.
+Avoid: Fatty meats, tuna salad, bacon, meatballs, cheese, mayo, white bread, croissants, biscuits.

 Do order: Grilled lean meats, fish or shrimp, soft tacos, black beans, veggie burritos.

-Stay away from: Crispy shells or wraps, refried beans, sour cream, extra cheese, chips.
+Avoid: Crispy shells or wraps, refried beans, sour cream, extra cheese, chips.

 Do order: Single-patty hamburgers that are grilled, baked, roasted, or broiled, grilled chicken, veggie burger, garden salads, extra lettuce, tomatoes, and onions, baked potatoes, yogurt parfait, mustard.